metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-RPC/README.md

 ### callback => $coderef

-The **callback** argument may contain a `$coderef` that does additional checks and should return a [Dancer2::RPCPlugin::CallbackResult](https://metacpan.org/pod/Dancer2%3A%3ARPCPlugin%3A%3ACallbackResult) object.
+The **callback** argument may contain a `$coderef` that does additional checks and should return a [Dancer2::RPCPlugin::CallbackResult](https://metacpan.org/pod/Dancer2%3A%3ARPCPlugin%3A%3ACallbackResult) object (with the use of [Dancer2::RPCPlugin::CallbackResultFactory](https://metacpan.org/pod/Dancer2::RPCPlugin::CallbackResultFactory)).

     $callback->($request, $method_name, @method_args);